aspecker/react-game/README.md

 # React Memory Game
-## GWU Bootcamp April 2018

 ## Adam Specker

 ### Description
-* Memory game with routing and API call built using react via create-react-app
+* Memory game with built in react
-* first project attempt at using react
+* Click each fish exactly once to win
+* If you click the same fish twice, you lose
+* Axios used for requests to quote of the day API